uidaholib/spec-docs/content/practices-procedures/digital-ingest.md

 ---
 ## Software and Programs

 These programs are installed on the FRED computer (located in the main office space).
+FRED is where ingesting occurs.

 {:.table .table-bordered}
 | Program/Software | Description |